-Issue: ATV61 or ATV71 AC drive display motor short circuit or IGBT short circuit fault codes when powered by a generator
+ATV61 or ATV71 AC drive displays motor short circuit or IGBT short circuit fault codes, when powered by a generator

 · The drive does not have a run command when these fault codes occur.

 · In some cases during the open transition the drive will display [Mains Overvoltage] (OSF) or [Overbraking] (ObF) rather than an SCF fault code.

 · In all cases where an SCF fault code occurs it is preceded in the fault detection history by a [Mains Overvoltage] or [Overbraking] fault code.